jogramphy/gis_3/README.md

 # Methods Used (be explicit)

+## ETL Framework

+### Extract
+We first want to extract and load the relevant datasets to our environment.
+Some of our files are in SHP, and some of them are in KMZ - we intend to standardize everything to SHP files.

+## Crosswalk Formulation

+## Visualization

+## R Shiny Development

 # Results (if a Dashboard, insert screenshots of key selections)

 # Discussion of Results/Findings/Main Highlights